Raikuzurenko/Vivaldi-widgets-/README.md

 # The following widgets in this repo are:
 - Clock widget
-2-Pixel day progress
+- Pixel day progress
-3-Spotify widget
+- Spotify widget
-4-System resources
+- System resources

 Out of the 4 widgets the Clock and the Pixel day widget should work out of the box, the other 2 require some amount of set up.